ksaur/schema_update/lazyupdredis/README.md

   self.lrange("UPDATE_VERSIONS_sillyns", 0, -1) # -1 means end of list
  ```

-** NOTE:** These bookkeeping functions are never called by the user directly, and are hidden from the user on queries.  (**TODO**: make sure hiding still works with default namespace...)
+** NOTE:** These bookkeeping functions are never called by the user directly, and are hidden from the user on queries.

 ##### Keeping up-to-date